-Cotati has been a community for over 120 years, and a city for almost 50.
+Cotati has been a community for over 120 years, and a city for more than 50.
 It has had an interesting and varied history, but it wasn't until 2007 that it had a museum.

 Lloyd and Prue Draper, who owned The Cotatian weekly newspaper from 1951 to 1965, had collected Cotati historic documents, artifacts, and memorabilia for over 50 years, hoping that some day the city would have an appropriate place to store and display them and make them available to the public.
 As various organizations in town disbanded, they entrusted their records and artifacts to the Drapers with the understanding that they would be appropriately preserved.

 The Drapers, assisted by attorney Maurice Fredericks, established the Cotati Historical Society in 2007 as a California non-profit corporation.
 They appointed a Board of Directors and petitioned the City of Cotati to lease an unused room at City Hall for a historic museum and archive.
 Robert Leys, Cotati architect, produced the plan for converting the room from a much-partitioned police department into a museum.